van conversion mistakes - IMG 7520

 • Inadequate space planning experience

-The Solution: Test your layout with cardboard mockups before building.
-Consider daily routines and how you'll actually use the space.
+The Fix: Test your layout with cardboard mockups before building.
+Think about daily habits and how you'll really use the space.
 The Vansmith's proven layouts like the DUO and FAMILY series are based on years of real-world testing.

 The Mistake: Inadequate Storage Planning

-Real Example: A family built beautiful cabinetry but didn't plan for their actual storage needs.
-Their van became cluttered and disorganized because they lacked adequate space for clothing, food, and gear.
+Real Case: A family built nice cabinets but didn't plan for their real storage needs.
+Their van became messy and unorganized because they lacked enough space for clothing, food, and gear.

 Why It Happens: